 * Any graduate level course except PSYC-640, PSYC-642.

-To be considered for admission to the advanced certificate in engineering psychology, candidates must fulfill the following requirements:
+To be considered for admission to the Engineering Psychology Adv.
+Cert. program, candidates must fulfill the following requirements: